Has (region): History

+'The Has region is inhabited by Albanians' wrote Pjetër Mazreku in 1634.
+Pjetër Mazreku reported in 1634 that there had been previously 50 Catholic parishes in the region but were now only five.
+In 1671, another report on this area stated that there had been 'many Catholics (Christians) but now there remain very few, having abjured their faith in order to escape taxes and impositions'.
+The region also played a role in supplying soldiers for the Austrians against the Ottomans during the Austrian-Ottoman wars in the years of 1689-90.

 Has full province has been divided after the Balkans War in the early twentieth century.
 This partition was sanctioned in the Ambassadors Conference in London in 1913.
 In the eastern part of Albania was set the borderline in 1913(which divided the nation in half) which is in border with the Republic of Kosovo.

 Hasi's mutilation of the territory in the twentieth century created not only unprecedented isolation, but, deeper still, a spiritual division, cultural and ethnographic itself, which was experienced with no less pain.
 Today, the area of Hasi contains about 371 km ² and has a population of about 40,000 inhabitants, is part of the Republic of Kosovo.